 Then, he had a life-changing encounter with Grace, and his world was turned upside-down.

 He left everything behind.
 All the rules, all the standards, all the goodness.
 He let go of his own righteousness so that he could embrace the grace of Christ.
 He let go of everything but Jesus – then spent the rest of his life zealously trying to convince the world of the wonder of God’s grace.

 “The very credentials these people are waving around as something special, I’m tearing up and throwing out with the trash—along with everything else I used to take credit for.
 And why?
 Because of Christ.
 Yes, all the things I once thought were so important are gone from my life.
 Compared to the high privilege of knowing Christ Jesus as my Master, firsthand, everything I once thought I had going for me is insignificant—dog dung.
 I’ve dumped it all in the trash so that I could embrace Christ and be embraced by him.
 I didn’t want some petty, inferior brand of righteousness that comes from keeping a list of rules when I could get the robust kind that comes from trusting Christ—God’s righteousness.
 I gave up all that inferior stuff so I could know Christ personally, experience his resurrection power, be a partner in his suffering, and go all the way with him to death itself.”

+The man in this story?
 You know him better as the Apostle Paul.

 It’s only been recently, in the studying I have done for this series, that I have realized how much of a “recovering legalist” he was.

 When people who have never really experienced legalism speak harshly against it, it’s hard to take them seriously.
 But when I encounter someone who has been there, done that, and bought the t-shirt?
 My ears perk up and I want to find out how they did it – how they let go of the legalism, how they embraced grace; what their life looked like before, and what it looked like after.
 The best example of it all has been staring me in the face since I was old enough to read.